Travel group Thomas Cook battles for survival ahead of Monday deadline

 The company, founded in 1841, has been fighting for its survival after its lenders threatened to pull the plug on a rescue deal that has been months in the making.

-Hurt by high levels of debt, online competition and geopolitical uncertainty, Thomas Cook needs to find another 200 million pounds on top of a 900 million pound package it had already agreed, to see it through the winter months when it needs to pay hotels for their summer services.
+Hurt by high levels of debt, online competition and geopolitical uncertainty, Thomas Cook needs to find another 200 million pounds on top of a 900 million pound package it had already agreed, to see it through the winter months when it has less cash coming in and needs to pay hotels for summer services.

+That has sparked fears among customers on social media that some hotels, yet to be reimbursed by Thomas Cook, could ask holidaymakers to leave if the company collapses.

+Some British tourists were briefly detained in a hotel in Tunisia by staff who wanted to know if they had been paid.
+The Thomas cook customers have since left and flown home, according to their social media postings.

 At the meeting on Sunday the company was asking its lenders to restructure or lower their demands.
 It has also asked credit card companies to release 50 million pounds that they hold as collateral against the company’s bookings.